seantey/minerl_parkour/README.md

 * Level 4: Hard difficulty Jump + Cliffwalking Lava Map
 * Level 5: Jump + Obstacles + Cliffwalking Lava Map
 * Level 6: Parkour map with just running and jumping
-* Level 7: Parkour map with minigames
+* Level X: Parkour map with minigames

 Notes:
 1. Try to get similar or better results to OpenAI Baseline DQN and PPO models with personal implementations of RL algorithms for practice.